People have been drinking tea for ages, and in this century it has become the second most popular drink in the world

 And one of the most important ones is that it helps lower the risk of type 2 diabetes, due to its ability to improve insulin sensitivity.

-However, researchers have stated that you would be getting the most of these benefits if you drink your tea without anything added to it, especially milk or sugar.
+However, researchers have stated that we would be getting the most of these benefits if we drink our tea without anything added to it, especially milk or sugar.

-This is coming from a 2002 American study which found that adding milk to tea reduced the insulin-sensitising properties tea naturally offers.
+This is coming from a 2002 American study which found that adding milk to tea reduced the insulin-sensitizing properties tea naturally offers.